 The device works well when powering from a 12-V Bus with single Vin configuration.
-As single VIN configuration, the internal LDO is powered by 12-V Bus and generates 3.0-V output to bias the internal analog circuitry and also powers up the gate drives.
-The VIN input range under this configuration is 4-V to 16-V for up to 15A load current.
-The VIN range can be extended down to 3-V if the desired load current is no more than 12A.
-Figure 18 shows an example for this single VIN configuration.
+As a single VIN configuration, the internal LDO is powered by 12-V Bus and generates a 3.0-V output to bias the internal analog circuitry and also powers up the gate drives.
+The VIN input range under this configuration is 4 V to 16 V for up to 20-A load current. $\boxed{8}$ 7-3 shows an example for this single VIN configuration.

 VIN and EN are the two signals to enable the part.
-For startup sequence, any sequence between the VIN and EN signals can power the device up correctly.
+For start-up sequence, any sequence between the VIN and EN signals can power the device up correctly.